 As such, some graphics cards have incredible innate potential for overclocking.
 Others, however, are best left at their normal clock speed.
 Going through the overclocking process carefully is the only way to tell if your graphics card can handle the extra clocking or not.

 Drawbacks Of Overclocking Your GPU

 As you well know, overclocking has its share of drawbacks, too.
-Whenever you overclock a component of your PC, whether that be the CPU, GPU, or RAM, it shortens its lifetime.
+Whenever you overclock a component of your PC, whether that be the CPU, GPU, or RAM, it shortens its lifespan.
 As long as your GPU will last until you upgrade to a better one, you’re in the clear.

 However, if you push your card too much, you could end up losing your graphics card early.
 Overclocking your graphics card will make it run hotter and consume more power, too.

 When overclocking a CPU, there is a very real worry that you could permanently damage it if you clock it too high.
 While this same worry exists for the GPU, too, it’s much less important.
 This is because many clocking programs can detect what the upper clock limits for your GPU are, and they won’t let you exceed those limits so easily.

 That being said, finding the right clock limit for your GPU is still difficult.
 While it won’t usually cause permanent damage if you do it carefully, it can be a delicate and time-consuming process.
 Also, keep in mind that attempting to overclock your GPU (or any other part of your PC) will void its warranty in the process.
 It’ll reduce its resale value, too.